 A Sandy Paradise

 You don’t have to travel out of the province in search of spectacular beaches.
 Only thirty minutes northwest of Yorkton, Good Spirit Provincial Park is home to one of the most beautiful beaches in all of the country.
 Perfect for soaking up the sun, the tranquil waters of the lake are also great for swimming and fishing.
 The park has plenty of other activities including golf, hiking, dining, and camping- perfect for an extended stay.
-Be sure to check out Dune Discovery Interpretive Trail for more sandy adventures.
+The Dune Discovery Interpretive Trail adds another reason to visit, giving travellers a chance to explore the area’s natural sand dune landscape.
+Come for a day at the beach or book a campsite and turn it into a longer summer getaway.

 A Stay to Remember